Anadea/spark/README.md

 * `Procfile` for both development and deploy to Heroku and similar.
 * Configure email delivery to mailcatcher in development, install and launch [Mailcatcher][mailcatcher].
+* Raise on unpermitted parameters in all environments.
+* Raise on missing translations in development and test.

 [setup]: http://robots.thoughtbot.com/bin-setup
 [compress]: http://robots.thoughtbot.com/content-compression-with-rack-deflater/